BigBobbas/ESP32-S3-Box3-Custom-ESPHome/README.md

  # Introduction.<br>
+ >Firstly I am not a coder/developer/programer.
+I Just know the small amount I do know from having a go, and spending many frustrated hours until things do what I want them to do.
+I apologise if the config makes you pro's cringe... as I am sure there will be many different ways that I could have made this config that would be the 'correct way' however it does what I want, so i will take that as a win.
 This example config allows use of the touch screeen and other sensors on the ESP32-S3-Box-3 using ESPhome for use with Home Assistant.
 The provided config is intended to be used as template for you to customise for your own purposes.
 I will provide as much detailed instruction as possible for you to achieve this.<br><br>
+If you have any ideas, feedback or feel you could help make things 'even better' then it would be great to hear your thoughts.

 ## Instalation and setup notes
 follow the installation instructions [here](<https://github.com/BigBobbas/ESP32-S3-Box3-Custom-ESPHome/blob/main/instructions/installation%20guide.md>)